The sitcom That '70s Show followed the story of a group of teenagers living in the fictional town of Point Place, Wisconsin, in the late 1970s.

-It helped launch the careers of several big-name stars, including the likes of Ashton Kutcher and Mila Kunis.
-Read on to discover who's got the most in the bank thanks to the classic comedy.
+The original series launched the careers of several A-list stars, including Ashton Kutcher and Mila Kunis.
+Read on to discover where the cast members are today and who's got the most in the bank thanks to the classic comedy.
 All dollar amounts are in US dollars.

 Debra Jo Rupp played doting mother Kitty Forman throughout all eight seasons of That '70s Show.
 As one of the older cast members, Rupp was already an established actress with a long list of credits to her name before joining the sitcom.